Clearbit vs Apollo

 Data coverage is not a tie

-The data comes from automated ML scanning of 28 million site domains daily, third-party partners covering 95 million businesses, a community of 200,000+ ZoomInfo Lite users who share data back, and 300+ human researchers.
-First-party data reaches up to 95% accuracy.
+ZoomInfo verifies data through a multi-source pipeline: automated ML scanning of 28 million site domains daily, third-party partner data across 95 million businesses, 200,000+ ZoomInfo Lite community contributors, and 300+ human researchers maintaining data quality.
+ZoomInfo claims up to 95% accuracy on first-party data.

 Intent data: three different approaches

-Buyer Intent uses IP intelligence to identify which companies visit your website, filtered by page paths you designate as buying signals (pricing pages, product pages, case studies).
+Clearbit (Breeze Intelligence) includes Buyer Intent inside HubSpot, using IP intelligence to identify which companies visit your website, filtered by page paths you designate as buying signals (pricing pages, product pages, case studies).

 Intelligence vs. data: where ZoomInfo separates